-The Fox Meadow discovery is located 11km west of Port Hope Simpson and 1km southeast of a graveled forest access road, which extends southwestward from the Trans Labrador Highway.
+The FOX MEADOW discovery is located 11km west of Port Hope Simpson and 1km southeast of a graveled forest access road, which extends southwestward from the paved Trans Labrador Highway.
 Mineralization coincides with two overlapping magnetic anomalies approximately 1.2km long and 250m wide.
-Geological mapping and channel sampling indicate that the mineralization occurs in a band up to 124m wide and at least 625m long.
+Geological mapping and channel sampling indicate that the mineralization occurs in a band up to 124m wide and at least 790m long.
 Medium- to high-grade mineralization within this band is up to 42m wide.

-The observed surface dimensions of higher-grade mineralization at Fox Meadow are now larger than both Foxtrot Deposit (10-14m wide and 400m long) and Deep Fox Prospect (up to 34m wide and 500m long).
-CREE channel sample assays from Fox Meadow are similar to those at Deep Fox and Foxtrot, affirming that Fox Meadow is the third substantial Foxtrot-like mineralized zone in the District.
+The observed surface dimensions of the high grade mineralization at FOX MEADOW are now larger than both FOXTROT Deposit (10-14m wide and 400m long) and DEEP FOX Prospect (up to 34m wide and 500m long).
+CREE channel sample assays from FOX MEADOW are similar to those at DEEP FOX and FOXTROT, affirming that FOX MEADOW is the third substantial Foxtrot-like mineralized zone in the District.

-The Fox Meadow prospect is located about 60 km from Deep Fox and 50 km from Foxtrot by gravel and paved roads.
+The FOX MEADOW prospect is located about 60 km from DEEP FOX and 50 km from FOXTROT by gravel and paved roads.